joetjo/jopLauncher/README.md

 - when game use a crash handler or any other stuff that is detected before, game process is not detected once name ha been excluded ( it has to be removed from internal monitored process of processMgr )
   |--> sometime playing game is not detected -> on refresh make sur to "reset" monitoredid of removed process
+- on new game detection add it in the history list to allow edit properties without restarting the game
+- ui preference ( use GHSetup ) :  .SbSGL.json in home dir

+tests:

+- python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label | script that generates a fake test games hierarchy | dev storage is now based in these test games.

 # Known bugs